Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/Final Documentation/Knob_Expansion_Board.md

 4. Minimize noise with debouncing and a Signal Differentiator

 ### AMDC Connector
 The AMDC Knob expansion board interfaces with the AMDC via either the DB-15 (GPIO) connector or the DB-9 (encoder) connector.
-The pinouts of the two connectors differ from one another as shown in the below.
+The pinouts of the two connectors differ from one another as shown in the tables below.

 ### DB-15 Connector